awsdocs/aws-codepipeline-user-guide/doc_source/action-reference-CloudFormation.md

 + REPLACE\_ON\_FAILURE
 + CHANGE\_SET\_REPLACE
 For all other action modes, this property is ignored\.
-The AWS CloudFormation template file containing the template body has a minimum length of 1 byte and a maximum length of 51,200 bytes\.
+The AWS CloudFormation template file containing the template body has a minimum length of 1 byte and a maximum length of 1 MB\.
 For AWS CloudFormation deployment actions in CodePipeline, the maximum input artifact size is always 256 MB\.
 For more information, see [Quotas in AWS CodePipeline](limits.md) and [AWS CloudFormation Limits](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html)\.

 **OutputFileName**
 Required: No